tung362/RoR2PVP/README.md

 ### Installation:
 1. Install BepInExPack (Version is provided above)
 2. Install R2API (Version is provided above)
-3. Download and unzip RoR2TeamPVP (From releases or on thunderstore.io)
+3. Download and unzip RoR2PVP (From releases or on thunderstore.io)
 4. Place `RoR2PVP.dll` into your `\Risk of Rain 2\BepInEx\plugins\` folder

 ### Configuration:
-1. Run your game at least once with the RoR2TeamPVP mod installed
+1. Run your game at least once with the RoR2PVP mod installed
 2. Navigate to `\Risk of Rain 2\BepInEx\config`
-3. Open `TeamPVP.cfg` with any text editor
+3. Open `PVP.cfg` with any text editor
-5. Open `TeamPVPBannedItemList.cfg` with any text editor
+5. Open `PVPBannedItemList.cfg` with any text editor
-6. Open `TeamPVPCustomPlayableCharacters.cfg` with any text editor
+6. Open `PVPCustomPlayableCharacters.cfg` with any text editor
-7. Open `TeamPVPCustomInteractablesSpawner.cfg` with any text editor
+7. Open `PVPCustomInteractablesSpawner.cfg` with any text editor
 8. Edit the configs as you see fit

 **Default Config Values**
-**`TeamPVP.cfg`**
+**`PVP.cfg`**

 | Keys                          | Default values |
 | ----------------------------- | -------------- |